AAChartModel/AAChartKit/README.md

 [_aaChartView aa_drawChartWithChartModel:aaChartModel];
 ```

 🌹🌹🌹Congratulations!
 Everything was done!!!
-You will get you want!!!
+You will get what you want!!!🌈🌈🌈

 ### Update chart content
 if you want to refresh chart content,you should do something as follow.According to your actual needs, select the function that fits you.